Truck Stops & Road Safety

 A Truck Stop is an eating establishment, usually located near a busy road, with a large parking area for trucks and other heavy vehicles.

 In South Africa, road traffic data indicates that:

-- There is a high rate of accidents and one of the factors that have been identified as contributing to this problem is fatigue, and this includes truckers, especially with the distances they have to travel transporting goods.
+- There is a high rate of road crashes and one of the factors that have been identified as contributing to this problem is fatigue, and this includes truckers, especially with the distances they have to travel transporting goods.

 - There is a need for convenient, safe and comfortable truck stops on all major road freight routes around South Africa.